-(Pocket-lint) - Amazon has given Alexa users a new feature: The ability to change how fast the assistant talks and responds to questions.
+(Pocket-lint) - Amazon allows users to change how fast Alexa talks and responds to questions.

 Amazon is marketing this change as an accessibility feature.
-In a press release, Sarah Caplener, the head of Alexa for Everyone, claimed slower speeds can help those who are “hard of hearing" or are older, while the faster speeds are better for users "who are blind " or have "low vision", as they are used to consuming audio content more quickly".
-But we can see how the change might be useful to anyone.
+In a press release, Sarah Caplener, the head of Alexa for Everyone, claimed slower speeds can help those who are "hard of hearing" or are older, while the faster speeds are better for users "who are blind" or have "low vision", as they are used to consuming audio content more quickly.
+But we can see how the feature might be useful to anyone.

 Have you ever asked Alexa for some information and then been annoyed at how long it takes the assistant to read the results aloud?
 Sometimes it seems like it'd be faster if you looked up your query yourself.
 Now, with this feature, you can make Alexa less cumbersome.
 Here's how.

 How to change the speed of Alexa